BLCM/bl3mods/Apocalyptech/README.md

     show up.
 - `all_weapons_can_anoint.txt` - A number of weapons in the game can't ordinarily spawn with Anointments; this makes it so that they can.
+- `eridian_unlocks.txt` - Aims to eventually unlock all eridian equipment from the beginning of the game, though currently all it does is the Resonator.

 ## OP Gear Mods